aff3ct/dvbs2/README.md

 The compiled binaries are:
 - `build/bin/dvbs2_tx`: the transmitter,
 - `build/bin/dvbs2_tx_var`: the transmitter with variable SNRs,
+- `build/bin/dvbs2_ch`: executable that takes the TX IQs file and adds noise to it (it produces a noisy file that can be consumed by the RX without real radio),
 - `build/bin/dvbs2_rx`: the receiver,
 - `build/bin/dvbs2_rx_dump`: dumps the symbols received by the RX in the `dump.bin` file,